LloydLabs/shellcode-plain-sight/README.md

 ![Memory dump entropy](https://i.imgur.com/96ixWdw.png)

 You can execute the shellcode however you wish.
 This code is simply to demonstrate the simple technique.
+This technique was originally detailed in Avast's Raspberry Robin writeup [here](https://decoded.avast.io/janvojtesek/raspberry-robins-roshtyak-a-little-lesson-in-trickery/).